awsdocs/aws-codecommit-user-guide/doc_source/setting-up-git-remote-codecommit.md

 **Note**
 Some IDEs do not support the clone URL format used by `git-remote-codecommit`\.
 You might have to manually clone repositories to your local computer before you can work with them in your preferred IDE\.
 For more information, see [Troubleshooting git\-remote\-codecommit and AWS CodeCommit](troubleshooting-grc.md)\.

-These procedures are written with the assumption that you have an AWS account, have created at least one repository in CodeCommit, and use an IAM user with a managed policy when connecting to CodeCommit repositories\.
+These procedures are written with the assumption that you have an Amazon Web Services account, have created at least one repository in CodeCommit, and use an IAM user with a managed policy when connecting to CodeCommit repositories\.
 For information about how to configure access for federated users and other rotating credential types, see [Connecting to AWS CodeCommit repositories with rotating credentials](temporary-access.md)\.

 **Topics**
 + [Step 0: Install prerequisites for git\-remote\-codecommit](#setting-up-git-remote-codecommit-prereq)